brianmyler/IntercomScreening/README.md

 ## Usage
+Install java 8 and point JAVA_HOME to the installation
 git clone https://github.com/brianmyler/IntercomScreening.git
 cd IntercomScreening
-mvn clean package
 cd target
 java -jar intercom-screener-jar-with-dependencies.jar

 ## Tests
-To run tests use command
+To run tests make sue you are in the IntercomScreening folder and use command
 mvn test